originalworks/protocol-core/owen/README.md

   - `DEFAULT_IPFS_INTERFACE`: Change the value from `KUBO` to `PINATA`.
 - If you are running a local Kubo IPFS client with Docker, no changes are needed.
 However, if you run your own full IPFS Kubo client, update this value:
   - `IPFS_KUBO_URL`: Your Kubo IPFS client API URL.
+- `MAX_FEE_PER_GAS`: May change depending on network condition.
+Until automatic gas provider is implemented, the best way to set this value is to go to block explorer and see what is the `Max` value of last successful tx.
+- `OUTPUT_FILES_DIR`: Path were output files will be saved

 ### 4. Prepare your messages folder: